King Klown Logo

 Makes knowledge portable

-A Kristal can be copied, mirrored, archived, and shared across organizations or communities without losing integrity.
+A Kristal can be copied, mirrored, archived, and shared across organizations or communities without losing its declared structure, provenance, or integrity signals.

 Enables offline operation

-Kristals can ship with runtime bundles so people can query, browse, and reason with knowledge without relying on always-on networks.
+Kristals can ship with Runtime Packs so people can query, browse, and reason with structured knowledge without relying on always-on networks.

 Where it fits in the ecosystem

-Kristals are the “memory objects” that flow through kOA: they stabilize knowledge so deliberation, decision, and execution can be grounded in artifacts people can inspect and contest.
+Kristals are the memory objects that flow through kOA.
+They stabilize knowledge so deliberation, learning, decision-making, publishing, and runtime systems can work from artifacts people can inspect, filter, validate, contest, and preserve.

 1. 1